isomerpages/tp-virtualcampus/index.md

       url: /tp-national-day-celebrations-2025/
       alt: Image alt text
   - infopic:
-      title: TP National Day Concert 2025 – “Confirm Can One!”
+      title: "TP National Day Concert 2025: “Confirm Can One!”"
       subtitle: MAJULAH SINGAPURA!
       id: infopic
       description: Be a guest at TP’s biggest concert, staged in a theatrical game